Fee and Cost Information

 - £3,125 for a shared room on a self-catering basis

-For students residing with us in 2021/22 the annual rent charges are as follows:
+For students residing with us in 2021/22 the annual rent charges will be as follows:

 - £5,580 for a single room with half-board